PracticeROM/gz-book/src/scene.md

 `R + D-Down` and `R + D-Up` by default).
 Pressing L will teleport Link to the location and orientation of the crosshair and close the scene explorer.

-**Set entrance point** sets Link's current position and orientation as the point where he will respawn after voiding out. **clear flags** and **set flags** modifies the temporary and permanent flags for the current scene, which keep track of things such as which chests have been opened, which items have
+**set entrance point** sets Link's current position and orientation as the point where he will respawn after voiding out. **clear flags** and **set flags** modifies the temporary and permanent flags for the current scene, which keep track of things such as which chests have been opened, which items have